Guide to Defensible Space: Property Owners

 Contact and References

-- For Brush Weed Complaints, contact the City’s Fire-Rescue Department at (619)-533-4444.
-Complaints about a potential fire hazard created by brush, fire hazards to structures, visual hazards to motor traffic, an impediment in the right-of-way and an impediment to drainage.
+- For Brush Weed Complaints, contact the City’s Fire-Rescue Department at 619-533-4444.
+This includes complaints about a potential fire hazard created by brush, fire hazards to structures, visual hazards to motor traffic, an impediment in the right-of-way, and an impediment to drainage.

 - For Defensible Space Inspection Application and Record Searches, contact the Community Risk Reduction Division at (619)-533-4388.